m-yatsu/m-yatsu.github.io/cv.md

 * 2015/4--2015/8: Part-time Lecturer, Hokkaido University of Science
 * 2012/4--2013/3: Part-time Lecturer, Hokkai Gakuen University
 * 2012/4--2012/8: Part-time Lecturer, Hokkaido Institute of Technology (now known as Hokkaido University of Science)

-## Education

-* Ph.D. at Hokkaido University (Sapporo, Japan), Graduate School of Information Science and Technology (2017)
-* M.IST. at Hokkaido University, Graduate School of Information Science and Technology, Division of Media and Network Technologies (2012)
-* B.A. at Hokkaido University, Faculty of Letters, Course of Linguistics and Literature (2010)